No Metallicity Preference in Fast Radio Burst Host Galaxies: FRB Host Galaxy Sample

 In addition to applying the volume-limited selection (\S \ref{ss:vl-selection}), we further refine our FRB host galaxy sample by excluding galaxies classified as active galactic nuclei (AGNs) or low-ionization nuclear emission-line regions (LINERs).
 There are two main motivations for this choice.
 First, the observed nebular emission lines in these systems cannot be explained solely by star formation, but instead require significant contributions from AGN activity.
 Second, estimates of SFR and gas-phase metallicity are considered robust and physically meaningful only for galaxies where star formation dominates the ionization, because standard metallicity diagnostics have been calibrated on such star-forming galaxies.

 We adopt the Baldwin–Phillips–Terlevich (BPT) diagram \citep{bpt81}, shown in the right panel of Figure~\ref{fig:selection}, to classify our sample.
-Since our primary goal is to investigate the gas-phase metallicity and other physical properties that directly trace star formation in FRB host galaxies, we apply the empirical demarcation proposed by \citet{kauffmann03} to identify and select purely star-forming systems.
+The required \OIII$\lambda$5007, \Hb, \Ha, and \NII$\lambda$6584 line measurements of FRB hosts (after corrected for Galactic extinction) are taken from the literature \citep{eftekhari23,sharma24}.\footnote{\citet{sharma24} measured line fluxes with \texttt{pPXF} using the MILES stellar library, fitting and subtracting the stellar continuum before Gaussian fitting of emission lines. \citet{eftekhari23} adopted values from \citet{gordon23}, who used \texttt{Prospector} with the same MILES library (via FSPS).
+Fourteen high-S/N hosts employed the \textit{nebular marginalization} mode (similar in concept to \texttt{pPXF}), while eight lower-S/N cases relied on a \texttt{nebemlineinspec} prior based on \textsc{Cloudy} grids.
+Systematic offsets are thus expected to be minimal, though low-S/N spectra may have larger uncertainties.} Since our primary goal is to investigate the gas-phase metallicity and other physical properties that directly trace star formation in FRB host galaxies, we apply the empirical demarcation proposed by \citet{kauffmann03} to identify and select purely star-forming systems.
+Galaxies that pass the BPT selection but lie below the star-forming main sequence are still included, as they have measurable emission lines and are therefore not truly quiescent; excluding them would limit our ability to compare FRB hosts with the full background population.
 Out of 39 galaxies, 10 galaxies lying to the right of this criteria in Figure~\ref{fig:selection} are classified as potential AGN or LINER hosts and are excluded from further analysis.
-By combining this BPT-based selection with our volume-limited criteria, we construct a final, unbiased sample of star-forming FRB host galaxies suitable for robust statistical comparison with the general star-forming galaxy population.
-This procedure results in a final sample of $N=29$ hosts out of $39$ (after ``Steps~1 \& 2'' in Figure \ref{fig:selection}).
+By combining this BPT-based selection with our volume-limited criteria, we construct a final, unbiased sample of star-forming FRB host galaxies suitable for robust metallicity measurements and statistical comparison with the general star-forming galaxy population.
+This procedure results in a remaining sample of $N=29$ hosts out of $39$ (after Step 3 of ``volume-limited'' sample in Table \ref{tab:selection} and Figure \ref{fig:selection}).